the-kido/cs-notes/content/CSCA48 (C Lang)/Every evil question i think paco could ever ask.md

 x = (8/3) / 2.0;
 x = 1.0 * 21 / 9; // Line 7
 ```
-Q: What is each value of x after each line?
 A: x is:
 1. gibberish
 2. 0